 - Only go outdoors alone, with members of your household or in a group of no more than 2 people.

-- All shops are closed, except those selling essentials such as food
+- Shops selling essentials such as food are open

 - All restaurants and cafe’s remain closed